 Since the amalgamation of the (former) South Sydney City Council, parts of Leichhardt City Council and the City of Sydney in 2004, the City's has delivered consistently strong operating performance results, which have enabled the City to accumulate significant cash reserves, and to internally fund its capital works program.
-The City's closing cash and investments balance at 2020/21 was \$655.3M, with \$382.1 of this total restricted for specific purposes.
+The City's closing cash and investments balance at 2021/22 was \$715.0M, with \$425.2M of this total restricted for specific purposes.

-The City of Sydney entered the 2021/22 financial year in a strong financial position due to more than a decade of stable progressive government, professional corporate administration, a policy commitment to prudent financial management, and strategically sound investments.
+The City of Sydney entered the 2022/23 financial year in a strong financial position due to more than a decade of stable progressive government, professional corporate administration, a policy commitment to prudent financial management, and strategically sound investments.

 The City has long sustained a strong liquidity position, along with diversity in significant alternative income streams to supplement a substantial rating base.
-As detailed in this Plan, despite significant impacts in the short term, operating surpluses are anticipated to recover and continue to underpin the delivery of the City's capital program in the long term.
+The City's operating surpluses are anticipated to be lower than in previous years' iterations of the Long Term Financial Plan due to increased operating costs.
+However, the City is able to continue to underpin the capital program over the long term with anticipated increases in developer contributions based on the revised Central Sydney Contributions Plan.